-suitably modified, is applied.
-The strings' LCS score is then computed by a bit-parallel algorithm, based on [4].
-This technique is extended so that a database string can be tested simultaneously against multiple query strings, by a subword-parallel technique similar to that of [13], which was further developed in the waterfall algorithm.
+The Waterfall algorithm [34] solves the competition challenge without indexing or any other preprocessing of the database strings.
+First, a reduction of the edit distance problem to the longest common subsequence (LCS) problem between the database string and the query string, both suitably modified, is applied.
+The strings' LCS score is then computed by a bit-parallel algorithm, based on [6].
+This technique is extended so that a database string can be tested simultaneously against multiple query strings, by a subword-parallel technique similar to that of [16], which was further developed in the waterfall algorithm.
 Due to the selfimposed restriction of not preprocessing the database, the algorithm runs significantly slower than other competitors, which do index the database strings before answering the queries.
 However, the approach chosen by Team 3 can prove useful in a situation where input preprocessing is not possible.
 Such a situation occurs e.g. when the string database is replaced by a continuous stream of input strings, each of which needs to be matched against a small set of query strings in real time.

-Team 3 submitted only one program: 3\A, which was evaluated for both tracks and both datasets.
+Team 3 submitted only one program: Program 3\A, which was evaluated for both tracks and both datasets.

-WallBreaker [8] is a novel sequential algorithm for the approximate search problem in a finite set of words.
-It reduces and essentially overcomes the wall-effect caused by the redundantly generated false candidates [9].
+The WallBreaker [12] is a new sequential algorithm for the similarity search problem in a finite set of words.
+It reduces and essentially overcomes the wall-effect caused by the redundantly generated false candidates.
 To achieve this the query is split into smaller subqueries with smaller threshold.
-This allows Wallbreaker to start with an exact match and then extend these exact matches to longer candidates whereas the threshold increases slowly in a stepwise manner.
-In order to implement this idea in practice two kind of resources are used: (i) a linear space representation of the infixes in the finite set of strings in the database that enables a left/right extension of an infix in constant time per character; and (ii) efficient filters that prune the unsuccessful candidates as soon as a clear evidence for this occurs.
-Furthermore, information about the possible lengths of longest/shortest left/right possible extensions is encoded in the index structure.
+This allows to start with an exact match and then extend these exact matches to longer candidates whereas the threshold increases slowly in a stepwise manner.
+In order to implement this idea in practice two kind of resources are used: (i) a linear space representation of the infixes in the finite set of words that enables a left/right extension of an infix in constant time per character; and (ii) efficient filters, universal Levenshtein automata [21, 28], sychnorised Levenshtein automata [22] and standard Ukkonen filter [35], that prune the unsuccessful candidates as soon as a clear evidence for this occurs.
+In the index structure information about the possible lengths of longest/shortest left/right possible extensions are encoded.
 This information is then used as an additional length-filter.

-As a result WallBreaker achieves the following breakingthe-wall-effect.
-In the beginning WallBreaker considers only small neighbourhoods of short words which keeps the searching space modest.
-Afterwards, while increasing the potential size of the neighbourhoods, longer infixes are generated that are much more informative than shorter ones and suppress the searching space for their own sake.
-For further details refer to [9], where besides the standard Levenshtein edit-distance also the generalised Levenshtein edit-distance is handled.
+As a result the following breaking-the-wall-effect is achieved.
+In the beginning the WallBreaker considers only small neighborhoods of short words which keeps the searching space modest.
+Afterwards, while increasing the potential size of the neighborhoods, longer infixes are generated that are much more informative than shorter ones and suppress the searching space for their own sake.
+For further details the reader is referred to [11], where besides the standard Levenshtein edit-distance also the generalized Levenshtein edit-distance is handled.